developer-friendly/blog/docs/posts/0003-kubernetes-the-hard-way.md

 kubectl get nodes
 ```

+## How to run it?

+If you clone the repository, you would only need `vagrant up` to build everything
+from scratch.
+It takes you sometime to all the components up and ready, but it
+will set things up without any further intervention.

 ## Conclusion

 This task took me a lot of time to get right.
 I had to go through a lot of